LibStructLDN/liberatingstructureslondon.org.uk/_pages/immersion-workshop.md

 layout: single
 permalink: /immersion-workshop
 title: Liberating Structures Immersion Workshop
-excerpt: Join this two day immersive learning experience on 29-30 October
+excerpt: Join this two day immersive learning experience on 30 Apr-1 May
 ---

+## 30 April - 1 May

 We are partnering with training company Happy Ltd to offer this two day immersion workshop.